wickedcode01/blog/README.md

 # jimmyyen
-this is a private page of me!
+this is a static blog of me!